Lamden-Standards/LST001/README.md

 ```

 ### **transfer**
-This is the constructor method for the token used to mint an initial supply.
+This is the main transfer method for the token.
+This should only be called if the `caller` is sending their tokens directly.
+To send tokens on behalf of another account use the `transfer_from` method.

 - Decorator: `@export`
 - Public: `True`